 - Weekly year group assemblies led by academy leaders or guest speakers

-- Religious Education and life topics such as ‘A brave new world’
+- Religious Education and life topics such as ‘What does it mean to be British?”

 - Healthy schools’ initiatives